 Ansible Open Source Integration

-When setting up an Ansible integration, you must install Ansible Open Source in accordance with the Ansible installation instructions.
+When setting up an Ansible integration, install Ansible Open Source in accordance with the Ansible installation instructions.
 See the Ansible documentation for more information about installation.

 You can also set the